 - Creates a sketched design plan of the layout keeping in mind how many people will be using the space

-- Uses computer software to finalize design plans
+- Uses computer software to finalize design plans including the custom wallpaper

 - Calculates estimated cost for projects